shoelace-style/shoelace/docs/components/tab-group.md

 [component-header:sl-tab-group]

-Tab groups organize content into a container that shows one section at a time.

 Tab groups make use of [tabs](/components/tab) and [tab panels](/components/tab-panel).
 Each tab must be slotted into the `nav` slot and its `panel` must refer to a tab panel of the same name.

 ```html preview